syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 N> The `Html.EJ().ScriptManager()` which is placed in the Layout page will not initiate control rendering in partial view hence every partial view should have their own `ScriptManager`.

-The following code example describes the above behavior.
+The following code sample describes the previous behavior.

 {% tabs %}
 {% highlight razor %}